Ban Pong district: Administration

 and 14 other tambon administrative organizations (TAO) responsible for the non-municipal areas.

+Health

+Ban Pong is served by Ban Pong Hospital, a teaching hospital operated by the Ministry of Public Health.

 Transport

 Nong Pladuk Junction railway station is located in Ban Pong, where the Burma Railway leading to Kanchanaburi (and further to Nam Tok) and Suphanburi Line connects with Suphan Buri province to the north splits from Southern Line leading to Padang Besar (Thai) railway station.

 Ban Pong railway station is the main railway station in the district, in Ban Pong town.
 There are 2 other railway stations in the district: